mnr/writing-wip/kwak-anthology.md

-Downtown Portland was almost cleared of debris.
+﻿Downtown Portland was almost cleared of debris.
 Two decades after the earthquake, new buildings were rising to optimistic heights and the river was again flowing.
 Detective Araci Belo considered the view for a full half-minute, then shifted his focus back to the shattered glass between him and downtown.

 This building was one of the two luxury condominiums built by the city.
-The hope was to attract new business and to dispell the perception of Portland as a disaster zone.
+The hope was to attract new business and to dispel the perception of Portland as a disaster zone.
 Which it actually was - or had been.

 Araci liked Portland.
 Aside from the constant re-construction, it was clean and friendly.
 It didn't smell and transportation had been planned for efficient travel.
 Most other cities were a scribble of roads, rails, and bike paths placed around existing buildings.

 The room he stood in was unlike Portland in every way.
-An explosion had propelled improvised missles from the back of the condominium towards the window.
+An explosion had propelled improvised missiles from the back of the condominium towards the window.
 None had broken through.
 The windows were earthquake-proof, designed not to shred the pedestrians below with lethal glass daggers.
 Despite the cracks and bulls-eyes, they were the most intact feature of this room.

 There were more people in this room than it was intended to host.
 Two fire inspectors, a police imaging technician, two appliance maintenance people, a condo maintenance administrator, and her assistant all tried not to disturb the chaos.
 Three home owners association board members and neighbors on all sides of this condo stood in the hallway.